By Mario Conde

 “Dispensaries around the State have often attracted burglaries, weapons violations and other crimes.
 Also, cities have been worried that dispensaries might open up near schools or other sensitive land uses.
 It is clear that the City has the authority to regulate the location of any such businesses in the City pursuant its police powers.”
 Lyon said.

-With the passing of this ordinance, the City will have 45 days to start looking how to regulate these medical marijuana dispensaries.
+According to a report by SmokeCartel, with the passing of this ordinance, the City will have 45 days to start looking how to regulate these medical marijuana dispensaries.
 If the City doesn’t come to a conclusion after the 45 days the City can make an extension of 10 months and 15 days.
 If the City does not have a final resolution by then the City can adopt a moratorium extension of two years.
 City Staff believes that that they need to take their time to decide the right way to deal with this issue based on the unique character for the City of Calexico and in order to sufficiently protect the public health of its residents.

 In other items, the Council decided not to take any action on a proposed resolution regarding a policy statement against layoffs on public safety departments.
 The City has 27 firefighters and 41 sworn officers.
 The City currently is preparing its 2010-11 budget and layoffs are considered to balance the budget.
 The resolution proposed to avoid layoffs in police and fire.
 City Employees and members of the Calexico Municipal Employees Association attended the meeting in opposition of this resolution arguing that this will create division and animosity between unions.
 Mayor pro tem John Moreno and Councilman Daniel Romero said to be against this resolution and in the end gave direction to the City Manager to handle the possibility of layoffs as an administrative issue.